Educational Requirements

 Financial Risk Manager (FRM):

-- The FRM certification, offered by the Global Association of Risk Professionals (GARP), is highly regarded in the risk management industry.
+- Description: The FRM certification, offered by the Global Association of Risk Professionals (GARP), is globally recognized and highly valued in the risk management field.
+It covers various aspects of risk management, including market risk, credit risk, and operational risk.

 -